pktgen/fgen/docs/guides/prog_guide/glossary.rst

    Dual In-line Memory Module

 Doxygen
-   A documentation generator used in the CNDP to generate the API reference.
+   A documentation generator used in the FGEN to generate the API reference.

 DRAM
    Dynamic Random Access Memory